Department: Clinical Science and Services

 Armitage-Chan EA.
 Human factors, non-technical skills, professionalism and flight safety: their roles in improving patient outcome.
 Vet Anaesth Analg.
 2014 May;41(3):221-3.

 Liz teaches on the Postgraduate Certificate, Diploma and MSc in Veterinary Education, as well as contributing to the Certificate in Advanced Veterinary Practice and the BVetMed Professional Studies teaching.
-She frequently visits other veterinary schools to advise on veterinary professional education and delivers various online CPD courses, including supporting students' workplace learning and graduate mentoring.
+She frequently visits other veterinary schools nationally and internationally to advise on veterinary professional education and delivers various online CPD courses in this area, including supporting students' workplace learning and graduate mentoring.
+She is currently developing modules in leadership for the MSc in Veterinary Education and delivers CPD in the field of developing one's own leadership in practice.

 Top of page